The Tempest (album): Release and reception

 The album was released with a bonus poster.
 The Tempest debuted at number 20 on the U.S. Billboard 200, selling about 33,000 copies in its first week.
 Reviews from AllMusic and PopMatters generally appraised Mike E. Clark's production as the album's most appealing element.
-AllMusic's David Jeffries wrote, "there's no denying that Clark's vision does wonders for the duo."
-PopMatters Lana Cooper said that "[Insane Clown Posse's] theatrics have to be given their due."
+AllMusic's David Jeffries wrote, "there's no denying that Clark's vision does wonders for the duo".
+Lana Cooper of PopMatters said that "[Insane Clown Posse's] theatrics have to be given their due".
 The Tempest was released on vinyl on February 14, 2020.